eth-sri/eth-sri.github.io/_blogposts/k2think.md

   </div>

   <p class="muted" style="margin-top:10px; text-align: center">
-    Table 1: Comparing reported scores from Qwen3 reports, MathArena benchmark, and K2-Think paper on AIME 2025, HMMT 2025, and GPQA-Diamond.
+    Table 1: Comparing reported scores from <a href="https://arxiv.org/abs/2505.09388">Qwen3 reports</a>, <a href="https://matharena.ai/">MathArena benchmark</a>, and <a href="https://arxiv.org/pdf/2509.07604">K2-Think paper</a> on AIME 2025, HMMT 2025, and GPQA-Diamond.
   </p>
 </div>

 ### Giving more weight to high-scoring math benchmarks

-Finally, K2-Think reports aggregate math scores using a “micro average”, weighing each of the four benchmarks (AIME24, AIME25, HMMT, OmniMath-Hard) by their respective number of tasks instead of equally.
+Finally, K2-Think reports aggregate math scores using a “micro average”, weighing each of the four benchmarks (AIME24, AIME25, HMMT, OmniMath-Hard) by their respective number of tasks, instead of averaging individual benchmark scores equally.
 While meant to quantify overall math ability of the model, such an average metric is heavily dominated by OmniMath-Hard (~66% of the total score).
 Not only is this K2-Think’s strongest benchmark, but it is also directly tied to the contamination issues discussed above.

 ### Our own evaluation

-To validate our analysis, we ran K2-Think on our MathArena benchmark in a fair comparison against other models.
+To validate our analysis, we ran K2-Think on our <a href="https://matharena.ai">MathArena benchmark</a> in a fair comparison against other models.
 We followed the recommended hyperparameters for K2-Think, using temperature 1, p = 0.95, and 64,000 output tokens. <strong>The results show that while K2-Think is a competent model, it falls well short of the performance claimed in the paper and the popular media articles.</strong> In particular, it is far from matching DeepSeek v3.1 or GPT-OSS 120B, despite the authors’ claim to the contrary.
 In fact, it shows that K2-Think’s math capabilities are not even on par with the smaller GPT-OSS 20B model.

 ![](/assets/blog/k2think/image.png){: .blogpost-img100}